Skip to main content Skip to navigation

 3. Can future assessments incorporate AI as a copilot, whilst still achieving module outcomes?

-Based on our findings and further surveys of how maths assessments are changing in other universities, we will suggest how AI might be integrated in future assessments.
-We aim to develop concrete examples of AI-assisted take-home maths assignments.
+Based on our findings and further surveys of how maths assessments are changing in other universities, we suggested how AI might be integrated in future assessments.
+We aimed to develop concrete examples of AI-assisted take-home maths assignments, which are available in the 'results' box, and we will disseminate our findings further in seminar talks and via a journal article.

 Project Team